Cystitis is an inflammation of the bladder. It may precede or be secondary to urolithiasis (stones in the urinary tract).

 Chronic renal (kidney) failure (CRF) is the progressive deterioration of the kidneys, which happens over a period of time and is one of the leading causes of death in senior cats.

-Most cases of CRF are irreversible and treatment is based on managing the condition With proper treatment, your cat may still have many months or years of life ahead.
+It is not possible to cure CRD, but we can slow down the progression of the disease.
+With proper treatment, your cat may still have many months or years of life ahead.
 Reducing the level of toxins in the cat is important.
 Fresh drinking water, available 24/7 is extremely important as these cats need to compensate for large urine outputs.

-Treatments may include; prescription diet, phosphorous binders, antacids and anti nausea medication and erythropoeitine.
+Treatments may include; prescription diet, phosphorous binders, antacids and anti-nausea medication and erythropoietin.

 Diabetes Mellitus (“sugar” diabetes) is a common endocrine disorder in cats.
 There are two types of diabetes, type 1 in which the pancreas doesn’t produce enough insulin or type two in which the body’s cells don’t respond appropriately to insulin.